jamesmehorter/device-theme-switcher/readme.md

 ## Credits

+This plugin is powered by the [MobileESP PHP library created by Anthony Hand](http://code.google.com/p/mobileesp/).

-This plugin is based on the [concepts provided by Jonas Vorwerk's Mobile theme switcher plugin](http://www.jonasvorwerk.com/), and [Jeremy Arntz's Mobile Theme Switcher plugin](http://www.jeremyarntz.com/).
+This plugin is based on the [concepts provided by Jonas Vorwerk's Mobile theme switcher plugin](http://www.jonasvorwerk.com/) , and [Jeremy Arntz's Mobile Theme Switcher plugin](http://www.jeremyarntz.com/).

+Copyright (C) 2013 James Mehorter